ericincloud/Advanced-EC2-Web-Server-Deployment/README.md

 #### Accept the popup > login as `ec2-user` -- You should now be successfully connected to the bastion instance!

-#### To SSH into the private WordPress instance, take note of the private IP address of the private WordPress isntance then use command: `ssh username@Private IP DNS name`.
+#### To SSH into the private WordPress instance, take note of the private IP address of the private WordPress isntance then use command: `ssh bitnami@Private IP DNS name`.
 Congratulations!
 You should now be able to have access to the Bitnami WordPress private EC2 instance through the bastion!

 ![IMAGE]()
 ![IMAGE]()
 ![IMAGE]()

-## Tips
+## Notes
 ####

 ## Reference